 - If I don’t send out an invoice as soon as possible then we will delay being paid and cash flow will be affected,

-- If I don’t monitor accurately when an invoices should have been paid, I will not know when to chase payments and ensure they come in on time,
+- If I don’t monitor accurately when an invoice should have been paid, I will not know when to chase payments and ensure they come in on time,

 - If our processes are not standardised and easy to use then when I am on holiday and others have to complete my tasks it will take them longer than it should and we will waste time and money,